mrozycki/space-lang/doc/builtin_functions.md

-split string | String, String -> Array\<String\> | Splits the first argument using the second argument as the delimiter, returning an array of strings. floating point cast | (Integer \| Float \| String) -> Float | Casts a value to a float, by converting an integer or parsing a string. integer cast | (Integer \| Float \| String) -> Integer | Casts a value to an integer, by truncating a float or parsing a string.
+split string | String, String -> Array\<String\> | Splits the first argument using the second argument as the delimiter, returning an array of strings. floating point cast | (Integer \| Float \| String) -> Float | Casts a value to a float, by converting an integer or parsing a string. integer cast | (Integer \| Float \| String) -> Integer | Casts a value to an integer, by truncating a float or parsing a string. random integer | Void -> Integer | Returns a random integer from i64::MIN to i64::MAX.